When was Assassin’s Creed Odyssey released?

-Which platforms will Assassin's Creed Odyssey be available on?
+Which platforms is Assassin's Creed Odyssey available on?

-While Ubisoft didn't mention platform support during the E3 2018 reveal, the Ubisoft store reveals that the game is set to come to PS4, Xbox One and PC, much like Origins.
+While Ubisoft didn't mention platform support during the E3 2018 reveal, the game is set to come to PS4, Xbox One and PC, much like Origins.
 We also expect support for the high-end PS4 Pro and Xbox One X, allowing us to enjoy Ancient Greece in glorious 4K.

 What should I expect from Assassin's Creed Odyssey gameplay?

 Assassin's Creed Odyssey is set in Ancient Greece in the days before the events of Assassin's Creed Origins, which technically makes Odyssey a prequel to Origins.
 What should we expect?
 Well...

 Male and female lead characters

 For the first time in the Assassin's Creed franchise, you're able to choose between a male and female protagonist.
 And before all those butt-hurt gamers start complaining about women being in the game, it's worth noting that Spartan women had a lot more freedom in Sparta compared to other Greek states (and even some modern-day countries!) making it historically accurate.

 You can take a look at the Gamescom trailers below - one for Alexios, and one for Kassandra.

 Ubisoft has taken the RPG changes first introduced in Origins and upgraded them for Odyssey.
 As well as being able to upgrade your gear and skills like in the previous game, you're also able to dictate how interactions with NPCs play out.
 You're able to choose from several answers, and what happens is down to how you respond.
 You could talk your way out of a fist-fight, or antagonise your enemies.
 It's all down to you and your play-style.